My Marabou Stork Story made me stop seeing them as the ugliest birds on our planet.

 So this Sunday, we passed by a muster of storks and I commented about their ugliness.
 And my birder friend had a perfect humbling answer for me.
-He took deep breaths and asked me a question, “Do you know what comes to the mind of
+He took deep breaths and asked me a question, “Do you know what comes to the mind of those

 I remained silent and looked at him with a grin, so he offered an answer.
 “They are wondering, why is she that short.
-She is a very small human being ‘ I laughed and tried to defend myself .
+She is a very small human being ‘ I laughed and tried to defend myself.
 I didn’t win that argument so i had to apologize to the “‘beautiful’ Marabou Stork.

 It happened again

-Few years later, I had another encounter with these amazing birds.
+A few years later, I had another encounter with these amazing birds.

-I was parctipating in a game count for the Nairobi National Park.
+I was participating in a game count for the Nairobi National Park.
 The block assigned to us had a huge muster of storks.
 They were all over that place, both on the ground and up the trees within that point.

-One of the people whom we were taking part with in the exercise, did exactly what I did.
+One of the people whom we were taking part in the exercise, did exactly what I did.
 Commented about their appearance.

-He is birder too and he seems not to care much on the comment.
+He is birder too and he seems not to care much about the comment.
 He easily described it as many people do.
 By stating that, God made all birds beautiful and all their ugliness, He gave it to the Marabou stork.

 These are large wading birds with very long legs.
 Weighing up to nine kilograms.

 They can be found throughout Sub-Saharan Africa.
-That is, in the grasslands, wetlands as well as in the savannas.
+That is, in the grasslands, wetlands as well as in savannas.

-Unfortunately, this bird has no voice box and instead uses it’s throat porch and flatters its bill to produce sound.
+Unfortunately, this bird has no voice box and instead uses its throat porch and flatters its bill to produce sound.

 As Eagles sow higher in storms, Marabou stork is attracted to grass fires.

 They have a very wide range of prey they depend on for food.
 From the termites, frogs, snakes, baby crocodiles, etc. Both dead or alive.